gierens/openssl-ca/README.md

 1. Alter the `ca.cnf` to your liking.
 2. (Optional) Execute `make ca` to create the CA already.
 3. Create server configurations based on `server.example.com.cnf`.
-Use the FQDN as base name and alter the `default_keyfile` in it accordingly!
+Use the FQDN as base name and make sure to replace all occasions of `server.example.com` by your machine's hostname.
 4. Execute `make` and that's it.

 Note: like the server configuration the keys and certificates will also have